-Private equity firms managing or advising funds that own portfolio companies that are in the scope of the Guidelines are responsible for ensuring compliance with the Guidelines.
-This includes private equity-like firms, being firms that conduct their business in a manner that would be perceived by external stakeholders to be similar to that of other participants in the private equity industry.
+Private equity firms managing or advising funds that own portfolio companies (that are in the scope of the Guidelines) are responsible for ensuring compliance with the Guidelines.
+This includes "private equity-like" firms, being firms that conduct their business in a manner that would be perceived by external stakeholders to be similar to that of other participants in the private equity industry.
 This may include, but is not limited to, infrastructure funds, sovereign wealth funds, pension funds and credit/debt funds.

-The number of firms covered by the Guidelines has decreased to 47 this year (2018: 52).
+56 firms are covered by the Guidelines this year (2020: 51).
+This number is large as it includes coinvestors in the companies.
 The full definition is set out in Appendix 3, and Appendix 1 explains how minority and other shareholders are monitored.

-1.6 Overall compliance with the Guidelines
+1.6 Overall compliance with the Guidelines and impact of COVID-19